 "Blur" is a game concept I've been ticking away at in my occasional spare time.
-The idea of 90 degree camera shifts to navigate an environment stuck in my head while walking the Packanack Lake dam back home.
+It's core idea is a first-person looking system that uses 90 degree camera shifts to view and navigate the environment.
+The idea has been stuck in my head since walking across a Lake dam back home, where my four 90 degree perspectives were forward, back, lake, or rocky ledge.
+Each was clearly defined, and I had enough peripheral vision to contextualize which was left or right of each.
 It made me think about every dreaded horror game moment of transition.
-The moment of having to peer around the corner, open the door, open your eyes, etc. The brief, peak moment of anticipating fear after making the conscious choice to confront the unknown.
+The moment of having to peer around the sheer corner, open the door, open your eyes, etc. The brief, peaking moment of anticipating fear after making the conscious choice to confront the unknown.
 I've wondered how effectively that moment could be distilled in a core game loop requiring you to constantly be turning that corner.

-Either way I'm proud and think it's cool, so I intend to continue with it for as long as I do.
+Either way I'm proud and think it's cool, so I'll keep working it for as long as I do.

 b l o g ?